Program: Mechanical Engineering (MS)

 Summarize the actual results.

-Currently, the number of courses offered at graduate level is not sufficient (as also voiced by the graduate students), due to recent retirements (two faculty) and resignation (one faculty).
-We have received these three positions back due to severity of the faculty shortage in DME.
-Although, the Dean’s office is committed to give the ME Department additional two positions; however, due to the economic down-turn, these positions are contingent to the availability of funds.
+Currently, the number of courses offered at graduate level is not sufficient (as also voiced by the graduate students), due to insufficient number of faculty members.
+Although the Dean’s office agreed to give the Department additional positions, these positions are contingent to the availability of funds.
 The MS Plan A students write an average of one conference and/or one journal paper at the completion of their degree.
 Also, the Department Graduate Handbook should be updated.

 This can include insights about assessment procedures, teaching and learning, program aspects and so on.